moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

-BEGIN_TRANSACTION       |Mark the start of a transaction END_TRANSACTION         |Terminate the transaction and try to commit ABORT_TRANSACTION       |Kill the transaction and restore the old values READ                    |Read data from a ﬁle, a table, or otherwise WRITE                   |Write data to a ﬁle, a table, or otherwise
+BEGIN_TRANSACTION       |Mark the start of a transaction END_TRANSACTION         |Terminate the transaction and try to commit ABORT_TRANSACTION       |Kill the transaction and restore the old values READ                    |Read data from a file, a table, or otherwise WRITE                   |Write data to a file, a table, or otherwise

 All-or-nothing property of transactions is also called ACID properties: